Traman2/TejasPortfolioWebsite/README.md

 # Tejas Portfolio Website

 Web Portfolio to show my personal projects.
 Frontend uses React.js and TailwindCSS.
 Backend uses Node.js, Express,js, MongoDB, and NodeMailer.
-Website is hosted on Vercel for easier management of hosting and better insights on site activity
+Website is hosted on Vercel for easier management of hosting and better insights on site activity.
+RAG Server uses LangChain for LLM Orchestration and gemini-2.5-flash-lite for the NLP Processing.
+Text embedding model is NVIDIA's llama-text-embed-v2.

 ## Technologies Used